ibm-cloud-docs/assistant/create-search-skill.md

     Click the skill that you want to add from the available skills that are displayed.

 Configure at least one test integration channel.
 Test the skill by entering queries that trigger the search.
 Ensure that the search is being triggered properly, and is returning relevant results.

+**Attention**: The shareable link integration does not work currently for assistants with a search skill.